rohanza/django-serializers/README.md

         'age': 42
     }

-Or define new field classes, which we can reuse in different serializers:
+We can also define new types of field and control how they are serialized:

     >>> class ClassNameField(FieldSerializer):
     >>>     def serialize_field_value(self, obj, field_name)